npiv/chatblade/README.md

 You can do that by either passing `--openai-api-key KEY` or by setting an env variable `OPENAI_API_KEY` (recommended).
 The examples below all assume an env variable is set.

-### Configuring for Azure OpenAI

-When using an Azure OpenAI endpoint, in addition to `OPENAI_API_KEY` you'll need to set the environment variables:

-- `OPENAI_API_ENDPOINT` :: URL to your cognitive services endpoint, e.g. `https://eastus.api.cognitive.microsoft.com/`
-- `OPENAI_API_AZURE_ENGINE` :: name of your deployment in Azure, eg `my-gpt-35-turbo` (maps to a specific model)

 ## Install

 ### Latest and greatest